kkufieta/ud_fs_trivia/backend/README.md

 ### DELETE /questions/{question_id}
 * General:
     * Deletes the question of the given ID if it exists.
-    * Returns a success value, the id of the deleted question, a list of current questions, the total number of questions, and the categories.
+    * Returns a success value, the ID of the deleted question, a list of current questions, the total number of questions, and the categories.
 * Sample: `curl -X DELETE http://127.0.0.1:5000/questions/5`

 ```